What Are Whales Doing With Alcoa - Benzinga

 - BMO Capital has decided to maintain their Market Perform rating on Alcoa, which currently sits at a price target of $65.

-- Credit Suisse has decided to maintain their Outperform rating on Alcoa, which currently sits at a price target of $68.
+- Jefferies has decided to maintain their Buy rating on Alcoa, which currently sits at a price target of $90.

-- B. Riley Securities has decided to maintain their Neutral rating on Alcoa, which currently sits at a price target of $55.
+- Morgan Stanley has decided to maintain their Overweight rating on Alcoa, which currently sits at a price target of $78.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.